-Most organic solutions help with disease control because when the soil is healthy, (and not full of harmful chemicals) there is a never-ending battle between the good microbes and the pathogens resulting in microbes often winning.
+Most solutions help with disease control because when the soil is healthy, (and not full of harmful chemicals) there is a never-ending battle between the good microbes and the pathogens resulting in microbes often winning.

 IMPORTANT: Do not use products containing Neem Oil within 14 days of applying Safer® Brand Garden Fungicide.
 The mix of both products can greatly increase risk of phototoxicity (burning) to your plant.